 Note that \begin{align*} g_{-2}^{(2)}(\tau)&=s_2(\tau) g_{-2}(\tau) \\ h_{-2}^{(2)}(\tau)&=s_2(\tau) h_{-2}(\tau) \end{align*} where

-prefix(g[-2]::OF,[tau]) = q^((-1/8)::OF)*'G(-q^2) = printSPEC specgm2
+prefix(g[-2]::OF,[tau]) = q^((-1/8)::OF)*'G(-q^2)

-prefix(h[-2]::OF,[tau]) = q^(( 7/8)::OF)*'H(-q^2) = printSPEC spechm2
+prefix(h[-2]::OF,[tau]) = q^(( 7/8)::OF)*'H(-q^2)

-So we have \begin{align*} \frac{1}{h_{-2}(\tau)} - \frac{1}{g_{-2}(\tau)} &= \frac{\eta(\tau)\eta(4\tau)\eta(8\tau)} {\eta(2\tau) \eta(16\tau)} \\ \frac{1}{H(-q^2)} - \frac{q}{G(-q^2)} &= \frac{\qPochhammer{q}{q} \qPochhammer{q^4}{q^4} \qPochhammer{q^8}{q^8}} {\qPochhammer{q^2}{q^2} \qPochhammer{q^{16}}{q^{16}}^2} \end{align*}
+So we derive from \begin{align*} \frac{1}{h_{-2}^{(2)}(\tau)} - \frac{1}{g_{-2}^{(2)}(\tau)} &=1 \end{align*} the following identities. \begin{align*} \frac{1}{h_{-2}(\tau)} - \frac{1}{g_{-2}(\tau)} &= \frac{\eta(\tau)\eta(4\tau)\eta(8\tau)} {\eta(2\tau) \eta(16\tau)} \\ \frac{1}{H(-q^2)} - \frac{q}{G(-q^2)} &= \frac{\qPochhammer{q}{q} \qPochhammer{q^4}{q^4} \qPochhammer{q^8}{q^8}} {\qPochhammer{q^2}{q^2} \qPochhammer{q^{16}}{q^{16}}^2} \end{align*}

 Find a relation for the product $G(-q^2) H(-q^2)$¶

-The relation $gh + h - g$ that we found above, looks suspiciously like the relation $y - x + 1$ relation, i.e. like the relation that Alladi originally found.
+The relation $gh + h - g$ that we have found above, looks suspiciously like the relation $y - x + 1$ relation, i.e. like the relation that Alladi originally found.
 Let us try to verify, that the above relation of the inverses is actually not new.

 Let us consider the product $g_{-2}(\tau) h_{-2}(\tau)$ and determine an eta-quotient $s_\infty(\tau)$ such that the product \begin{gather*} u(\tau) = s_\infty(\tau) g_{-2}(\tau) h_{-2}(\tau). \end{gather*} gives a modular function $u(\tau)$ for $\Gamma_1(32)$ that has pole at most at infinity.